 As for sea turtles, Hawaiian green sea turtles are federally protected and it’s illegal and harmful to touch or harass them.
 Feeding or touching turtles in any way is considered a disturbance and therefore illegal.

-There has been many Instagram posts lately of tourists touching animals such as the Hawaiian Monk Seal and Green Sea Turtle.
+There has been many Instagram posts lately of tourists touching animals such as the Hawaiian Monk Seal and the Green Sea Turtle.
 Don’t be this person!
-You will not only be fined, get hazed on the internet but probably won’t ever return to the Hawaiian Islands ever again.
+You will not only be fined, get publicly hazed on the internet and probably won’t ever return to the Hawaiian Islands ever again.

 8. Ignoring Kapu Signs